Omineca Gold Rush: Lost Creek and others

-After the discovery at Manson's Creek in July of '71, more large strikes were made on nearby creeks.
+After the discovery at Manson's Creek in July 1871, more large strikes were made on nearby creeks.
 Among these were Blackjack Creek, Kildare Creek, Mosquito Creek, Slate Creek and Nugget Gulch.
 One of this richest creeks was found by accident by James Carson, H. Guest and J Griffith, who had gotten lost while looking for Manson's Creek and literally stumbled across it, thus they called it Lost Creek.
 The very first panful taken from Lost Creek yielded 3/4 of an ounce of gold.
 With all these new strikes in the district, new towns sprang up practically overnight: Manson's Creek, Howellton and Dunkeld.
 The residence of the Gold Commissioner's would be built at Dunkeld.
 There would be three Gold Commissioners for the Omineca district in the 1870s and they were, Peter O'Reilly, WH Fitzgerald and D. Ballentyne, who would also act as Stipendary Magistrates.

-Despite the building boom, there was only one trader in the area in the summer of '71, a man named Elmore who was stationed at Omineca City.
+Despite the building boom, there was only one trader in the area in the summer of 1871, a man named Elmore who was stationed at Omineca City.
 Elmore made a small fortune selling supplies to the miners.
-Food prices were very high and some items, like picks and shovels weren't available at any price.
+Food prices were very high and some items, like picks and shovels were not available at any price.
 Because of this high cost of living and the difficulty in procuring the necessary supplies, many miners left the area.
 Of those who stayed it is reported that some did very well.
 One report claimed that 500 ounces a week was being taken from Germansen Creek alone.
 Again, these numbers may have been much higher, and very little was ever recorded on the Chinese miners, where they worked, or how they fared in their mining endeavours.